IGLOU-EU/mogh/README.md

 git config mogh.enabled 0
 ```

-Or you can skip it one with the git `--no-verify` flag for push actions.
+Or you can skip it one time with the git `--no-verify` flag for push actions.

 ## 📦 Dependencies
 To work properly, these scripts don't require any exta dumb tools like npm,